iTwin/itwinjs-core/docs/core/learning/App.md

 ### Architecture

-The two concerns of an interactive app are cleanly separated in the [iModelJs app architecture](./SoftwareArchitecture.md) into frontend and backend.
+The two concerns of an interactive app are cleanly separated in the [iModel.js app architecture](./SoftwareArchitecture.md) into frontend and backend.

 #### App Backend